Gondwana: Name

-The continent of Gondwana was named by the Austrian scientist Eduard Suess after the Indian region of the same name, which is derived from Sanskrit गोण्डवन goṇḍavana ('forest of the Gonds').
+The continent of Gondwana was named by the Austrian scientist Eduard Suess after the Indian region of the same name, which is derived from Sanskrit गोण्डवन Gōṇḍavana ('forest of the Gonds').
 The name had been previously used in a geological context, first by H. B. Medlicott in 1872, from which the Gondwana sedimentary sequences (Permian-Triassic) are also described.

 Some scientists prefer the term "Gondwanaland" for the supercontinent to make a clear distinction between the region and the supercontinent.

 Formation

 Eastern Gondwana. post-collisional extension of the East African Orogeny in blue and collisional metamorphism of the Kuunga orogeny in red.

 The assembly of Gondwana was a protracted process during the Neoproterozoic and Paleozoic, which remains incompletely understood because of the lack of paleo-magnetic data.
 Several orogenies, collectively known as the Pan-African orogeny, caused the continental fragments of a much older supercontinent, Rodinia, to amalgamate.
 One of those orogenic belts, the Mozambique Belt, formed and was originally interpreted as the suture between East (India, Madagascar, Antarctica, Australia) and West Gondwana (Africa and South America).
 Three orogenies were recognised during the 1990s as a result of data sets compiled on behalf of oil and mining companies: the East African Orogeny and Kuunga orogeny (including the Malagasy orogeny in southern Madagascar), the collision between East Gondwana and East Africa in two steps, and the Brasiliano orogeny, the successive collision between South American and African cratons.

 The last stages of Gondwanan assembly overlapped with the opening of the Iapetus Ocean between Laurentia and western Gondwana.
 During this interval, the Cambrian explosion occurred.
 Laurentia was docked against the western shores of a united Gondwana for a brief period near the Precambrian and Cambrian boundary, forming the short-lived and still disputed supercontinent Pannotia.

 The Mozambique Ocean separated the Congo–Tanzania–Bangweulu Block of central Africa from Neoproterozoic India (India, the Antongil Block in far eastern Madagascar, the Seychelles, and the Napier and Rayner Complexes in East Antarctica).
 The Azania continent (much of central Madagascar, the Horn of Africa and parts of Yemen and Arabia) was an island in the Mozambique Ocean.